graygnuorg/go-gdbm/README.md

     File mode to use when creating dump file.

-A simplified method is provided:
+A simplified method is provided, that uses default settings:

 ```
     func (db *Database) DumpToFile(filename string) error